supapraisekb/AWS/aws-educate-labs/02-getting_started_with_storage_lab/aws_storage_lab.md

-# PREREQUIITES FOR TH LAB
+# PREREQUIITES FOR THE LAB

 PREREQUISITES
 This lab requires the following: